ThomasFeher/armadillo/README.txt

 There is currently no automatic installation for Windows.
 Please use the manual installation process described in section 2.1.

-Pre-compiled BLAS and LAPACK libraries for Windows are provided in the "examples/libs_win32" folder.
+Pre-compiled 32 bit versions of BLAS and LAPACK libraries for Windows are provided in the "examples/libs_win32" folder.
 If the provided libraries don't work for you, see section 3.2.